stevesaliman/gradle-properties-plugin/README.md

 ```groovy
 recommendedProperty "somePropertyName", "default File Text"
 ```
 This closure is handy when there are properties that have defaults somewhere else.
-For example, the build file might define it, ir the application might be able to get it from a system file.
+For example, the build file might define it, or the application might be able to get it from a system file.
 It is most useful in alerting newer developers that something must be configured somewhere on their systems.

 The closure checks to see if the given property is defined.
 If it is not, a warning message is displayed alerting the user that a default will be used, and if the defaultFile has been given, the message will include it so that the developer knows which file will be providing the default value.

 **recommendedProperties**